HFAnalyticsLab/elective-hubs/README.md

 ## How to use this repo

 Scripts are run in order as numbered.
-The initial preamble scripts include the packages needed to run the analyses.
+Numbering is non-sequential as an artefact of varying attempts at correcting Gsynth outputs.
+The initial preamble scripts includes the packages needed to run the analyses.
+Scripts 07 and later assume a panel dataset of HES data with linked additional information from GIRFT - scripts on how to create this dataset to be added shortly.

 ## Contributors